gzhhong/mediapipe/README.md

 ## Installation
 python3.9 and venv
-pip install tensorflow keras six tflite_support
+pip install tensorflow tflite_support opencv-python matplotlib

 ## prepare training data
 In the training folder there are 4 pictures, the pictures and txt ended with "_mr" is the data for left hand, which are "mirror" from the right hand, each pictures has landmarks txt file contains 21 points x, y, z coordinates.